 STRAND II: Human Service, Organizational and Community Leadership

 - Leadership in Private or Nonprofit Educational Organizations

 - Leadership in human service agencies and other community/public agencies

 |EDLP 320||Collaborative Consultation||3|

 |EDLP 333||Education Finance & Policy||3|

 |EDLP 336||Curr Mgmt in Ed & Soc Srv Org||3|

-Comprehensive examination is taken in the last semester prior to graduation.
-The examination consists of an oral defense of a portfolio built throughout the program.
+The comprehensive examination is taken in the last semester prior to graduation.
+The examination consists of an oral presentation of a portfolio built throughout the program.